rehierl/node-tree-outliner/3-1-0-design-2.md

 section.
 However, this does not mean that it would be reasonable to allow such an operation.

-Assumed that some section `s` would have to be suspended after some node `ns` was associated with it, and that section `s` would have to be resumed beginning with some node `nr`.
-This would in return mean that, in between both nodes, there could potentially be any number of nodes that are intended to be unrelated to this section (hence, strictly suspended).
+Assumed that section `s` would have to be suspended after some node `ns` was associated with it, and that section `s` would have to be resumed beginning with some node `nr`.
+This would in return mean that, in between both nodes, there need to be any number of nodes that are supposed to be completely unrelated to this section (hence, strictly suspended).

 Such a section would then consist of multiple subsequent parts that are separate from each other.
-Due to the gaps in between its parts, an algorithm would then have no means to treated a section as as one entity by grouping all of the section's nodes.
+Due to the gaps in between the section's parts, an algorithm would then have no means to treat a section as as one entity by grouping all of the section's nodes, which would obviously be in conflict with the initial requirements.

 In addition to that, the intermediate nodes in between the separate parts of a strictly suspended section can still be seen to be in relationship with it.
 That is, because the very reason, as to why these intermediate nodes would have to be excluded, puts these intermediate nodes into a relationship with said section.
-Because of that, the ultimate goal of such an attempt (i.e. completely unrelated nodes) can't even be reached without producing any conflict.
+After all, they would be surrounded by the section's parts.
+Because of that, the ultimate goal of such an attempt (i.e. completely unrelated nodes) can't even be reached without producing a conflict.

 Note that these considerations do not take the definition of nodes into account, that would be necessary to clearly define when a section has to be suspended.

-Note that the subsequent part of a strictly suspended section can also be seen to represent a section of its own.
+Finally, the subsequent part of a strictly suspended section can also be seen to represent a section of its own.
 Hence, the nodes that would be required in order to tell an algorithm that it has to resume a section can themselves be seen to represent separate sectioning nodes.
+The separate parts can then be seen to represent separate sections.

 **CLARIFICATION**
 A section has no gaps.

-Any node belongs to a section, if it is subsequent to the section's first and presequent to its last node.
+Because of that, any node belongs to a section, if it is subsequent to the section's first and presequent to the section's last node.

 <!-- ======================================================================= -->
 ## derived statements